 The BSA NOVA Awards program combines knowledge of STEM concepts with hands on activities and investigation of science, technology, engineering and mathematics.
-There are award programs for Cub Scouts, Boy Scouts, and Venturers.
+There are award programs for Cub Scouts, Scouts BSA, and Venturers.
 Scouts are offered opportunities to work with counselors and mentors from STEM fields.

 There are four Nova awards for each program level – one each for science, technology, engineering and mathematics.
 When a Scout earns the first Nova award, he or she earns a patch.
 For each award after that he or she earns a pi device to put on the patch.

 The Supernova Awards recognize Scouts and Venturers who go further in their STEM explorations:

 For more information and guidebooks, check your local Scout shop.